Judy Audas, DNAP, APRN, CRNA

 Applicants are required to shadow with either a CRNA or an anesthesiologist to gain an understanding of the nurse anesthesia role through both observation and discussion.
 Shadowing a CRNA is preferred to learn the role.
 Applicants are responsible for arranging their own shadow experience and ensuring that the anesthesia provider completes the Shadowing Form.
 The Shadowing Form must be submitted with your application.

 No, the program is designed as a full-time study only.

-No, only the DNP core courses are online.
+Only the DNP core courses are online.
 Anesthesia specialty courses are on-site at NKU.
 Select Anesthesia specialty courses may be offered as hybrid.